What the experts say

 Finally, a large-scale survey in France (6402 individuals) into methods and means employed to supply adolescents with doping agents and other substances to improve performance has been carried out.
-The findings indicate that 4% have been enticed into taking prohibited substances, and 10.3% have received such products from an average of two different people - friends, parent and family doctor.
+The findings indicate that 4% have been enticed into taking prohibited substances, and 10.3% have received such products from an average of two different people - friends, parents, and family doctors.
 A useful baseline study that could ultimately identify the dealers of such substances and help to eradicate the problem.

 This article first appeared in: